toddledev/documentation/docs/09-pages/06-proxies/index.md

 # Configure proxies

-Proxies provides a way of mapping a URL to another.
-It will hide the path of the destination on the server, so that it appears that the location does not change.
+You can use proxies to map one URL to another URL.
+Using a proxy hides the path of the destination on the server, so that it appears that the location does not change.
-You can use proxies to serve content from domains that are no longer in use, but where the content is still relevant.
-You may also want to use proxies to serve utility content like sitemaps, robot.txt and ads.txt files.
+You may want to use proxies to serve content from domains that are no longer in use, but where the content is still relevant.
+You may also want to use proxies to serve utility content like sitemap.xml files, robot.txt files, and ads.txt files.

 Proxies are listed in the [project sidebar](/the-editor/project-sidebar) in the **Pages** section.

 Create a proxy by clicking the [kbd]+[kbd] button in the **Pages** section header, and select the **Proxy** tab.
 You will then see configuration options divided into two main sections:

 ## Source